jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 The sourcing of the LNPs that contain mRNA and lipids is covered above, the remaining ingredients are generic and abundant enough to not warrant their own section.

 The remaining steps in the production of the vaccine itself are “formulation” where LNPs, buffers, and sucrose are combined, and “[fill-and-finish](https://en.wikipedia.org/wiki/Fill_and_finish)”, the pharma industry terminology for the filling into vials, labeling, and packaging.
+This sounds easy, but keep in mind that at this step of the process we are dealing with lipid nanoparticles that like to be kept frozen, and we all know that frozen liquids don’t mix well.

-Pfizer performs these final steps in Kalamazoo, Michigan, where the company has an [80-building campus](https://www.pfizer.com/products/pfizer-global-supply/us-manufacturing-sites/kalamazoo).
+In the United States, Pfizer performs the final steps only in Kalamazoo, Michigan, where the company has an [80-building campus](https://www.pfizer.com/products/pfizer-global-supply/us-manufacturing-sites/kalamazoo).
 In Europe, the same process is performed first by Pfizer’s plant in Puurs, Belgium.
 Once combined, the vaccine is filled into the vials inside of which it will remain until just before it is injected into someone’s arm.
 In Kalamazoo, there are two filling lines, one of which reaches 600 vials per minute.
 Kalamazoo is also the location of the “freezer farm” where Pfizer stored vaccines that had been produced before the EUA was granted that allowed their distribution.

 BioNTech additionally sends vaccine for formulation and fill-and-finish to [Dermapharm](https://www.dermapharm.de)’s facility in Brehna near Leipzig, presumably mostly to serve the German demand.[^30] An additional contract with Swiss company [Siegfried](https://www.siegfried.ch) for a mid-2021 production start in Hameln, Germany, is also signed.[^31] BioNTech also has [its own production facilities](https://biontech.de/our-dna/locations) in Mainz and Idar-Oberstein which are, presumably, smaller than the contract manufacturers because they were built to supply clinical trials and personalized cancer vaccines.
 In September 2020 BioNTech’s acquired an active production facility (including 300 workers) from Novartis in Marburg, Germany, and announced that this would increase annual production by 750 million doses (out of a total 2 billion between Pfizer and BioNTech) starting in February 2021.[^32]